 |Kubota Australian ETR||29.35||30.76|

 The above effective tax rates (ETRs) have been calculated as income tax expense divided by accounting profit for the Australian Kubota accounting consolidated group and the global Kubota accounting consolidated group.

-The 2020 and 2019 Australian ETRs are 29.88% and 30.51% respectively.
-This reflects the impact of permanent adjustments in respect of non-deductible entertainment and subscriptions which increase the ETR above the headline Australian income tax rate of 30%.
+The 2022 and 2021 Australian ETRs are 29.35% and 30.76% respectively.
+This reflects the impact of permanent adjustments in respect of non-deductible entertainment and subscriptions which decrease the ETR below the headline Australian income tax rate of 30%.

 PART B Disclosures